-As at the end of June 2018 there were over 1,000 funds domiciled in Guernsey, with the overall value of institutional and retail funds under management and administration in Guernsey standing at GBP276 billion.
+As at the end of June 2019, there were over 1,000 funds domiciled in Guernsey, with the overall value of institutional and retail funds under management and administration in Guernsey standing at GBP 295.9 billion.

 Collaboration between the Guernsey government and the private sector also ensures that Guernsey laws keep pace with market evolution and demand.
-New products were introduced to the market last year to keep Guernsey at the forefront of the international funds market, including manager-led products (MLPs) and private investment funds (PIFs).
+New products are being introduced to the market regularly to keep Guernsey at the forefront of the international funds market; previous products include manager-led products (MLPs) and private investment funds (PIFs).

 The growth in this area shows a strong correlation with the fund finance space, where Appleby’s Guernsey office continues to see steady growth year on year in the subscription credit facility market.
 Indeed, Appleby’s Guernsey office continues to be a market leader in this area, representing the majority of the largest global banks on a variety of different financing structures.

 An increase in fund size across the globe has meant higher commitments being expected of general partners, and this in turn has given rise to market demand for general partner support facilities over and above the standard subscription lines.
 These facilities tend to bring with them more bespoke security packages, tailored depending on the make-up of each individual general partner and the fund it manages.

 Guernsey private equity funds have typically been registered as limited partnerships under the Limited Partnerships (Guernsey) Law, 1995, as amended (LP Law).
 Though registered pursuant to the LP Law, a limited partnership is not generally a separate legal entity (although it can elect to have separate legal personality from its partners at the time of registration).